Podcast: Download

 And if you think about it, the most memorable scenes from movies all feature hugely exaggerated reactions based on emotional states.

-In sum, all of this repetitive reading builds associations at a microscopic level.
+In sum, the repetitive reading some actors do while preparing for their roles builds associations at a microscopic level.

 The smallest detail in the dialog can make the lines much more memorable to the emotional being of the actor who must react from feeling just as much as from memory.
 And it’s the smallest twitch of a facial muscle that can make the difference between a blockbuster flop and an Oscar-winning movie.